Ppc Racing: Craftsman Truck Series

+Truck No. 10 History

 The No. 10 Ford Power Stroke Diesel by International truck is driven by Terry Cook in the Craftsman Truck Series.
 Cook joined the team in 2003 leaving K Automotive Racing with 4 wins, 9 top 5s, 17 top 10s, and an 8th-place points finish.
 During the first 3 years with ppc, Cook would go on a winless slump, like the one he suffered from 1998 to 2002.
 Between the 2003 and 2005 seasons, Cook would amass a total of 3 poles, 4 top 5s, and 28 top 10s.
 Although the 10 team's first year together was slightly successful, 2004 and 2005 would be complete disasters for the team, with 2 consecutive years finishing outside the top 10 in points.

 In 2006, Cook would receive his first victory in 4 years at Kansas Speedway and finish 8th in the points.
 He would leave for HT Motorsports at season's end.
 The following year, ppc's truck equipment was purchased by Circle Bar Racing with International's Maxx Diesel sponsoring David Starr in the No. 10 truck.